September 10, 2017

 The Anti-Parasitic Diet can be approached in numerous ways, all of which negate the consumption of toxic foods.

 - Go vegan.
 Whole, vegan foods are clean foods.
-I know many vegans- or friends of mine whom I feed vegan every so often- who, once switching to a plant-based diet, exhibit all the classic signs and symptoms of detoxification: gas, bloating, constipation, fatigue, etc., before they get better.
+I know many vegans–or friends of mine whom I feed vegan grub every so often–who, once switching to a plant-based diet, exhibit all the classic signs and symptoms of detoxification: gas, bloating, constipation, fatigue, etc., before they get better.
 Some of my friends eat so poorly that they experience mild GI distress after eating just one plant-centric meal.
-Our sad American bodies are so used to steak and cheese and Doritos that when we take those foods away it says, hey, I like that, but give me some time to adjust!
+Our sad American bodies are so used to steak and cheese and Doritos that when we take those foods away it says, hey, I like what you’re doing, but give me some time to adjust!
 And you must give yourself time to adjust.
-Slow your roll and eradicate the meat, then the dairy, then the eggs.
-Your body’s not unhappy with the diet change, your (unwanted) gut flora imbalances are.
+Slow your roll and do away with the meat, then the dairy, then the eggs.
+Your body’s not unhappy with the diet change when it reacts symptomatically, your (unwanted) gut flora imbalances are.
 So as your body heals itself in the declining presence of pathogenic overgrowth, don’t force it to work too hard.
 Veganism should not be a burden.
-Now, I will say that if you experience such extreme symptoms- overt depression, overt anxiety, insomnia, serious diarrhea, constipation, etc.- when you are making the switch (and the right switch; see How To Go Vegan The Right Way first), slow down or stop altogether.
+Now, I will say that if you experience extreme symptoms–overt depression, overt anxiety, insomnia, diarrhea, constipation, etc.–when you are making the switch (and the right switch; see How To Go Vegan The Right Way first), slow down or stop altogether.
 Then consult a homeopath.
 Your digestive issues are likely too significant to be mended merely by eradicating the triggers to your symptoms.

 - Go high-carb raw vegan (with an 80/10/10 or 60/20/20 macronutrient breakdown- whatever works best for you).
 Lay off all refined sugars, and consume fruit sugars on an empty stomach.
-The idea here is your body utilizes all of the energy from the simple carbohydrates you consume; high-fat diets slow the cells’ uptake of sugars, allowing pathogens to feast.
-This diet will not work, however, if you suffer from chronic fatigue or suspect low adrenal function; your body will struggle to regulate your blood sugar, causing hypoglycemia (hypoglycemia= more stress on the body), and worsened GI issues associated with your adrenal fatigue, such as constipation.
+The idea here is that your body utilizes all of the energy from the simple carbohydrates you consume when fat does not block their absorption; high-fat diets slow the cells’ uptake of sugars, allowing pathogens to feast.
+This diet will not work, however, if you suffer from chronic fatigue or suspect low adrenal function–your body will struggle to regulate your blood sugar, causing hypoglycemia (hypoglycemia=more stress on the body), and worsened GI issues associated with your adrenal fatigue, such as constipation.
 I could not go raw vegan to save my digestive system because of my severe adrenal dysfunction.
-Once again, homeopathy must be sought to rectify severe manifestations of disorder such as these, in which veganism is only suppressive; suppressive “solutions” are recognizable when deviating from that solution (like going back to omnivorism) permits the return of former symptoms.
+Once again, homeopathy must be sought to rectify severe manifestations of disorder such as these, in which veganism only eradicates the trigger but not the cause; superficial “solutions” become recognizable when deviating from them (like going back to omnivorism) results in the return of former symptoms.
 The underlying causation has remained even in the absence of triggers.